What will we cover?

 Also giving 1.25.
 Hence, it is the same calculation behind it.

-This is part of a 2.5 hours in 8 lessons video course about Risk and Return.
+This is part of a 2.5-hour full video course in 8 parts about Risk and Return.